ogghst/grownode/docs/tutorials/ubuntu1804_2004_easy.md

 - `COM2` corresponds to `/dev/ttyS1`
 - ...and so on.

-### B. Installing Grownode into an Ubuntu virtual machine using VirtualBox
+### B. Installing GrowNode into an Ubuntu virtual machine using VirtualBox

-If you wish to create a new Ubuntu virtual machine (VM) from scratch using VirtualBox just to have a try of Grownode without affecting your system, you can still install the software environment inside the VM following the instructions of this page.
+If you wish to create a new Ubuntu virtual machine (VM) from scratch using VirtualBox just to have a try of GrowNode without affecting your system, you can still install the software environment inside the VM following the instructions of this page.

 > How to create an Ubuntu VM using VirtualBox is out of scope here.
 You can find many guides about this topic on the web.